-A manual vacuum aspiration abortion (MVA) is a type of surgical abortion that can be performed up to 14 weeks of pregnancy.
-This page details information about this in-clinic procedure.
+A manual vacuum aspiration abortion (MVA) or an electric vacuum aspiration abortion (EVA) are types of in-clinic abortions that can be performed up to 14 weeks (MVA) and 15 weeks (EVA) of pregnancy.
+This page details information about these procedure abortions.

 What is an Manual Vacuum Aspiration (MVA) Abortion?

 Manual vacuum aspiration (MVA) is a very safe method of abortion for pregnancies in the first trimester, and/or early second trimester all the way up to 14 weeks of gestation .
 The gestational age limit for MVA often depends on the clinic, as well as the healthcare provider performing the procedure.

 MVA is performed by a trained provider in a clinic.

 During the procedure the clinician uses instruments, including a silent suction device, to remove the pregnancy from the uterus .
 Most commonly this procedure is performed using local anesthesia while the woman is awake, and it takes typically between 5 and 10 minutes.
 The woman is likely to experience cramping during the procedure, and there may be some bleeding on and off for several days or weeks afterward.